adhearsion/adhearsion-website/docs/source/getting-started/freeswitch.md

 As always the full list of configuration options can be viewed, along with a description and their default values, by typing <code>rake config:show</code> in your application directory.
 There are a few configuration options that are particularly important:

 * config.punchblock.platform must be set to <code>:freeswitch</code>
-* config.punchblock.password must be set to the EventSocket password (eg. "ClueCon")
+* config.punchblock.password must be set to the EventSocket password (the <your secret password> above, the default is "ClueCon")

 Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the EventSocket password in the <code>config/adhearsion.rb</code> file.
 Instead this should be stored in an environment variable (specifically: <code>AHN_PUNCHBLOCK_PASSWORD</code>) that is loaded by the process prior to launching.
+For example, start up Adhearsion with AHN_PUNCHBLOCK_PASSWORD=<your secret password> ahn start </path/to/app>

 ## Getting Help